vamshireddy/springrole_worker/README.md

 # springrole_worker

-This worker is a python script, which polls the spring role api and searched for any new jobs of a skill.
+This worker is a python script, which polls the spring role api and searches for any new jobs of a skill.
 If there is a job, then it will search the DB for all the users who have been referred by their friends who match for the current job.
+After that, this worker sends a linkedin message to the matched person on behalf of the user who referred him.
+This linkedin message will have a springrole URL which includes who referred the person.
+That way the person who referred a friend will get the credit, if his/her friend gets a job or interview.

 It needs 2 MongoDB collections